If you’re planning to move and live in Marbella, Spain, you’ve come to the right place to discover more about what to expect and how to settle in.

 International schools in Marbella

 International schools are the best option if you are not planning to stay in Marbella long.
-As a rule, international schools are used to catering for transient expat population.
+As a rule, international schools are used to catering for the transient expat population.
 They make sure the curriculum is consistent and the transition to the next school is as easy as possible.

 Calpe College International School: follows a British curriculum and caters for children from 2 to 10 years.